commenthol/astronomia/README.md

 - **solstice**: Equinoxes, Solstices and Solarterms.
 - **stellar**: Stellar Magnitudes.
 - **sundial**: Calculation of a Planar Sundial.
+- **sunrise**: Compute rise, noon, set of the Sun for an earth observer.

 ## Using a single package